AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::

-:::info Compatibility with different versions of AdGuard
+:::info Compatibility

-Rules with the `$jsonprune` modifier are supported by AdGuard for Windows, Mac and Android, **running CoreLibs version 1.10 or later**.
+Rules with the `$jsonprune` modifier are supported by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.10 or later**.

 :::